williamouyang/okta.github.io/_source/docs/api/resources/oidc.md

 | email_verified     |  email   | True if the user's e-mail address has been verified; otherwise false.   | boolean    | true     |
 | address     | address    | User's preferred postal address.
 The value of the address member is a JSON structure containing <em>street_address</em>, <em>locality</em>, <em>region</em>, <em>postal_code</em>, and <em>country</em>.   | JSON structure    | { "street_address": "123 Hollywood Blvd.", "locality": "Los Angeles", "region": "CA", "postal_code": "90210", "country": "US" }     |
 | phone_number     |  phone   | User's preferred telephone number in E.164 format.   | String    | 	"+1 (425) 555-1212"     |

+The client can also optionally request an access token along with the id token.
+In this case, in order to keep the size of the id token small, the id token body does not contain all the scope dependent claims.

+Instead, the id token contains the <em>name</em> and <em>preferred_username</em> claims if the <em>profile</em> scope was requested and <em>email</em> claim if the <em>email</em> scope was requested.
+The full set of claims for the requested scopes is available via the [/oauth2/v1/userinfo](#get-user-information) endpoint that can be called using the access token.

 ##OIDC Operations